-In December 13 2022, Law 2277 was approved introducing significant changes to individuals' income taxation:
+In December 2022, Law 2277 was approved, introducing the following significant changes to individuals' income taxation:

 - Two tax systems have been maintained for residents, ordinary and presumptive.